ivonunes/plumekit/docs/start/getting-started.md

 While you develop, a thrown error doesn't leave you staring at a bare 500:
-`plumekit serve` and `plumekit dev` set `PLUMEKIT_ENV=development`, and the native server renders a full error page: the error's type and description, the request, and your route table.
+`plumekit serve` and `plumekit dev` set `PLUMEKIT_ENV=development`, and the native server renders a full error page: the error's type and description, the request and your route table.
 In production (no env var) the same error is a clean 500;
 either way it's logged to stdout.